 The Master of Science in Education - Instructional Technology prepares graduates for careers in either business or education.
 In education, instructional technologists are building or district-wide technology resource personnel.
-They provide or assist with technology-related professional development, strategic planning components, transcurricular integration of technology, improvement of instruction, coordinating and developing technology-oriented curricula plans, and instructional delivery.
+They provide or assist with technology-related professional development, strategic planning components, trans-curricular integration of technology, improvement of instruction, coordinating and developing technology-oriented curricula plans, and instructional delivery.
 Instructional Technologists in the business world focus on designing and developing instruction, job aids, training aids, consulting, and similar training related issues.
 Instructional Technologists are involved with all instructional aspects of technology and related areas.
-The four concentration areas are described below.